muziejus/javascripting-english-major/10-leaflet.md

    when you have data on both sides of the Prime Meridian, the antimeridian, or the Equator.

-Finally, coordinates from Google Maps, then taken out to six significant digits, give an illusion of precision that is unwarranted.
-At American latitudes, the difference between one ten-thousandth of a degree in longitude is only a few meters.
+Finally, coordinates from Google Maps, when taken out to six significant digits, give an illusion of precision that is unwarranted.
+At American latitudes, the difference between one ten-thousandth of a degree (4 digits) in longitude is only a few meters.
 And the difference in latitude is not much greater, as I’ll show in the next section.

 ## Beyond the marker